Last updated on November 16th, 2019

 3. Driving Test

 If you pass, you will either get a probationary or full Australian driving license depending on your case.
-In case of Probationary license, if you are under 21 years of age, you will be given P1 license otherwise you will get P2 license.
+In the case of a Probationary license, if you are under 21 years of age, you will be given P1 (also called Red P) license otherwise you will get P2 (also called Green P) license.

-Unfortunately I didn’t have Indian driving license, so I knew I had a long way to go.
+Unfortunately, I didn’t have an Indian driving license, so I knew I had a long way to go.